DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can increase your Security Group limit by submitting a request to AWS.
 - New security groups are "default deny" - you must add allow rules.

-## Web Application Firewall (WAF)
+## Web Application Firewall (WAF) (Updated 10/02/2020)

 ### WAF Simplified:
 AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are bound for CloudFront, API Gateway, Application Load Balancers, EC2, and other Layer 7 entrypoints into your AWS environment.
-AWS WAF gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns that you can define.
+AWS WAF gives you control access to content, over how traffic reaches your applications by enabling you to create security rules that block common attack patterns.
+Filtering rules such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns that you can define.
 WAF's default rule-set addresses issues like the OWASP Top 10 security risks and is regularly updated whenever new vulnerbilities are discovered.

 ### WAF Key Details:
-- As mentioned above, WAF operates as a Layer 7 firewall.
+- WAF operates as a Layer 7 (HTTP application) firewall.
 This grants it the ability to monitor granular web-based conditions like URL query string parameters.
 This level of detail helps to detect both foul play and honest issues with the requests getting passed onto your AWS environment.
 - With WAF, you can set conditions such as which IP addresses are allowed to make what kind of requests or access what kind of content.
 - Based off of these conditions, the corresponding endpoint will either allow the request by serving the requested content or return an HTTP 403 Forbidden status.
 - At the simplest level, AWS WAF lets you choose one of the following behaviors:
   - **Allow all requests except the ones that you specify**: This is useful when you want CloudFront or an Application Load Balancer to serve content for a public website, but you also want to block requests from attackers.
   - **Block all requests except the ones that you specify**: This is useful when you want to serve content for a restricted website whose users are readily identifiable by properties in web requests, such as the IP addresses that they use to browse to the website.
   - **Count the requests that match the properties that you specify**: When you want to allow or block requests based on new properties in web requests, you first can configure AWS WAF to count the requests that match those properties without allowing or blocking those requests.
 This lets you confirm that you didn't accidentally configure AWS WAF to block all the traffic to your website.
 When you're confident that you specified the correct properties, you can change the behavior to allow or block requests.
+- AWS Firewall Manager
+  - Centrally manages fw riles accross the AWS - ORG.
+  - For WAF rules - ALB, API GW, ...

 ### WAF Protection Capabilities:
 - The different request characteristics that can be used to limit access: